 SayIt has several advantages over classic paper or PDF versions:

-In web development, ‘Alpha’ is the name for a release of a piece of software which is far from complete.
+In web development, ‘Beta’ is the name for a release of a piece of software which is in progress.
 In the case of SayIt, we are launching early so that we can learn more about what features people want us to build, and which are less important.
-SayIt will enter Beta when we are able to share the transcript authoring interface with users.

 Online video is definitely amazing stuff.
 But text transcripts offer certain virtues too, which makes them valuable in different ways.
 If you want to know whether a committee has been talking about you, or you want to subscribe to be sent alerts when your street gets mentioned by powerful people, then written transcripts, made of nicely structured data, are hard to beat.
 The ideal system would clearly mix written words, audio and video, and being open source we hope that SayIt can be integrated with other systems that specialise in AV.
 We’re keen to talk to people running projects in this field.